-REF RISK (IF - THEN) BACKGROUND - CAUSE/EFFECT LIKELIHOOD IMPACT INHERENT RISK RATING MITIGATION / CURRENT CONTROLS LIKELIHOOD IMPACT RESIDUAL RISK RATING FURTHER ACTION REQUIRED (INCLUDE TIMESCALES) RISK OWNER COMPLETION REVIEW DATE Risk No 10 Climate Emergency Vulnerability: The Council declared a climate emergency and has pledged to do everything within its power to make the Epping Forest District carbon neutral by 2030.
+REF RISK (IF-THEN) BACKGROUND CAUSE-EFFECT Likelihood Impact Inherent Risk Rating MITIGATION/ CURRENT CONTROLS Likelihood Impact Residual Risk Rating FURTHER ACTION REQUIRED (INCLUDE TIMESCALES) RISK OWNER COMPLETION REVIEW DATE Risk No 10 Climate Emergency Vulnerability: The Council declared a climate emergency and has pledged to do everything within its power to make the Epping Forest District carbon neutral by 2030.
 The Council has identified a number of initial areas of focus, including: Local Plan site allocations achieving high standards of sustainability; carbon reduction of council owned properties; the promotion of sustainable transport and implementing an air quality strategy.
-Consequence: Reputational damage Increased costs from Climate Change Mitigation requirements Failure in achieving identified carbon reduction targets and taking action to reach the carbon neutral District by 2030 pledge.
-VERY HIGH MODERATE A2 A Climate Change and a Sustainable Transport Officer have started in post.
-They are working to develop an action plan with short, medium and long term targets with the overall objective of becoming carbon neutral by 2030.
-The action plan will cover all service areas and the wider District emissions.
-A Members briefing on the Climate Action Plan took place on 18th February 2021.
-An introduction to the action plan was given followed by a focussed discussion on the short and long term priorities to be considered in the plan.
-A three-month Demand Responsive Transport trial service launched on 2nd January, replacing the Arriva 87 bus, which ceased due to ECC funding problems.
-EFDC staff offered free use of DRT service during January. НGН MODERATE B2 Continued development of the action plan using knowledge gained from the workshop and Members briefing with the aim to submit a draft to Cabinet for consultation approval in April 21.
+Consequence: Reputational damage Greatly increased costs from Climate Change Mitigation requirements Failure in achieving identified carbon reduction targets and taking action to reach the carbon neutral District by 2030 pledge.
+VERY HIGH MODERATE A2 The Climate Change and Sustainable Transport Officer have developed a draft action plan with the overall objective of becoming carbon neutral by 2030.
+The finalised action plan will cover all service areas and the wider District emissions.
+The draft Climate Change Action Plan was approved to go for consultation by Cabinet on 20th April.
+The 3-month Demand Responsive Transport trial completed on 31st March.
+There was low demand for Saturday services, which were paused in late February.
+Delays in the Traffic Commissioner approval process meant fares were only taken from mid-March.
+Cabinet approved extension of the trial to April 2022 on 11th March.
+As lockdown eases, demand is increasing. ндн MODERATE B2 Continued development of the action plan based on comments and feedback from the consultation.
+Aiming for a wide participation in the consultation to both increase engagement with climate change and get diversity in the views expressed.
 The move to staff working from home and covid-19 associated projects including increasing active travel as part of the Safer Places project for High Street recovery, will contribute towards a positive impact on carbon reduction.
 Chief Operating Officer Quarterly